Changelog

 Sum of Sales) in every layout, the bare field name only on pivots carrying a legacy AutoFormat, and an empty cell when the data field has no name.
 Previously it wrote the bare cache-field name unconditionally. - “Show items with no data” (

-showAll) densification on load now matches Excel: it defaults to dense for ordinary discrete fields (the spec default), lists only the items surviving the pivot’s active filters, evaluates a label/caption filter against the field’s full item set (so an item the caption filter keeps still shows even with no data), and includes orphan cache items as empty “no data” rows. - Pivots mixing compact and tabular row-field layouts now match Excel: an outer-compact mix collapses to one compact “Row Labels” column, an outer-tabular mix captions its first column “Row Labels”, and a tabular outer field writes its group label on the group’s first output row.
+showAll) densification on load now matches Excel: dense by default for ordinary discrete fields, listing only items that survive the pivot’s active filters (a caption filter is evaluated against the field’s full item set), and including orphan cache items as empty “no data” rows. - Pivots mixing compact and tabular row-field layouts now match Excel: an outer-compact mix collapses to one compact “Row Labels” column, an outer-tabular mix captions its first column “Row Labels”, and a tabular outer field writes its group label on the group’s first output row.
 Field-name row captions appear only on row-only pivots whose row fields are all tabular with

 compactDataoff. - A pivot that places the Values pseudo-field at a mid position among its column fields now lays the data fields out as interleaved sub-blocks at that depth, with the field-button row in raw field order, the way Excel does.
 Previously any non-first Values position was treated as innermost.